erikyao/erikyao.github.io/_posts/2014-08-02-r-getting-and-cleaning-data.md

 * The output is the processed, tidy data
 * There are no parameters to the script

 In some cases it will not be possible to script every step.
-In that case you should provide instructions, in pseudocode, like:
+In that case you should provide instructions, in pseudo code, like:

-* Step 1 - take the raw file, run version 3.1.2 of summarize software with parameters a=1, b=2, c=3
+* Step 1 - take the raw file, run version 3.1.2 of summarize software with parameters `a=1`, `b=2` and `c=3`
 * Step 2 - run the software separately for each sample
-* Step 3 - take column three of outputfile.out for each sample and that is the corresponding row in the output data set
+* Step 3 - take column three of `outputfile.out` for each sample and that is the corresponding row in the output data set

 You should also include information about which system (Mac/Windows/Linux) you used the software on and whether you tried it more than once to confirm it gave the same results.
 Ideally, you will run this by a fellow student/labmate to confirm that they can obtain the same output file you did.